 You want home run hitters—the type of stocks that could double, triple or quadruple your money in just a few short years.
 We’re constantly on the lookout for the next Apple, the next Amazon or the next Google.

 For the next generation of great growth stocks, let’s try looking at some of those smaller bubbles on the graphic above.

 Netflix (NFLX), eBay (EBAY), PayPal (PYPL), Home Depot (HD) and Starbucks (SBUX) are among the least valuable brands to crack Forbes’ list, all valued at less than $20 billion.

 How have those stocks performed of late?
-They’re up an average of 16.8% in the last year, and that includes a 5% drop in Netflix stock.
+They’re up an average of 21.8% in the last year, and that includes a 20% drop in Netflix stock.
 While those are all well-recognized companies in their own right, they’re growing faster than the most valuable brands.
 This year, those five companies are projected to grow earnings by an average of 17%.
-Among the five most valuable brands, only Amazon is expected to post better EPS growth in its current fiscal year; Apple and Facebook are on track for negative bottom-line growth.
+None of the five most valuable brands are expected to post better EPS growth than that in their current fiscal year; Apple and Facebook are on track for negative bottom-line growth.

 On Wall Street, growth is king—especially earnings growth.
 The smaller companies mentioned above aren’t exactly spring chickens—every one of them was founded at least 20 years ago, though Netflix and PayPal didn’t become relevant until well after the turn of the century.
 But they’re still growing quite well, and have yet to surpass what we call “peak perception” the way Apple and Microsoft clearly have.

 But I wouldn’t call them the market’s best growth stocks.
 Double-digit EPS growth and 21.8% returns (on average) over the past year are nice.
 But you can find better.